United States Capitol revolutionary war and beyond header United States Capitol

 • The king had encouraged Indians to make war against the Americans.

-• The British government passed a law allowing British naval vessels to capture any American ships they could find and then force the captives to fight against their own brethren.
+• The British government passed a law allowing British naval vessels to capture any American ships they could find and then force the captives into service, even to fight against their own brethren.

 • The colonists had repeatedly used proper diplomatic channels to address these grievances, but had been continually rebuffed by the king and by the parliament.